Geylang Serai Bazaar trends: Halal mentaiko beef cubes and mee kuah in a bucket

 Find IceBurnz at Stall 518 outside the Muslim Converts' Association and BREWUP at Stalls 55 and 56 outside Tanjong Katong Complex.

-Other stalls are jumping on the cheese bandwagon, too.
-Chickaaaboom has four options for their chicken chop in a cone (starting from S$7): Chilli crab, garlic butter, "sambal works" and aligot, a cheese and mash fondue originating in France.
+Other stalls are jumping on the cheese bandwagon as well - Chickaaaboom has four options for their chicken chop in a cone (starting from S$7) - chilli crab, garlic butter, "sambal works" and aligot, a cheese and mash fondue originating in France.

 Love macaroni and cheese?
 The MNC Co specialises in just that with flavours like chilli crab, laksa and tomyam (starting at S$5 each).